-Part of my job as a drone pilot instructor is guiding people to the best drone that fits their needs, price point, and areas of passion.
-Often I’m helping someone select the first drone they’ve purchased.
+Part of our jobs as a drone pilot instructors is guiding people to the best drone that fits their needs, price point, and areas of passion.
+Often we are helping someone select the first drone they’ve purchased.
 Other times, they’re looking to upgrade to the next level and make a more sizable investment in their hobby or business.

 Over the years, we’ve helped hundreds of pilots pass their FAA Part 107 exam, learn to fly, and select a drone they truly love.
 We have hands-on experience with the vast majority of makes and models out there.

-With that in mind, I’ve compiled a list of what we believe to be the best drones currently on the market for every drone pilot, price point, and intended use.
+With that in mind, we’ve compiled a list of what we believe to be the best drones currently on the market for every drone pilot, price point, and intended use.

 DJI Mavic Air2

 The Best All-Around Drone

 Let’s face it: if you’re doing research on drones, the name DJI is going to come up.
 They are the industry leaders in the consumer drone market, and for good reason.